 The Tour de White Rock During BC Superweek

-The White Rock cycling event happens on the weekend in mid-June and features cycling races on each of the two days and both an afternoon kids’ parade and evening concert on the Saturday.
+The White Rock cycling event happens on the weekend in mid-July and features cycling races on each of the two days and both an afternoon kids’ parade and evening concert on the Saturday.

 The Tour de White Rock is the last of the series of six major BC Super Week cycling races in Metro Vancouver each July with the other five races being the Tour de Delta, Gastown Grand Prix, Giro di Burnaby, New West Grand Prix and PoCo Grand Prix.

 Tour de White Rock Races

 In years when it does take place, the Tour de White Rock consists of two days of racing – the Choices Markets Criterium on the Saturday and the Peace Arch News Road Race on the Sunday.

 Choices Markets Criterium

 The Choices Markets Criterium is an exciting race to watch as it features a short 1-km circuit looping around the property of White Rock Elementary, which means you get to see the cyclists racing by multiple times at speeds of up to 70 km an hour in fairly quick succession.